Concert to Benefit UVLT and Enfield Shaker Museum

 Ken & Brad Kolodner, an amazing father and son duo will be performing on Friday, August 22, 2014 at 7:30 p.m. in the Mary Keane Chapel located on the grounds of the Enfield Shaker Museum, Enfield, NH.

 Tickets are $25 per person.
 100% of your ticket purchase will benefit the Enfield Shaker Museum and the Upper Valley Land Trust.
-Tickets are available through the Enfield Shaker Museum.
-Please contact them at [email protected] or by phone: 603-632-4346.
+Tickets are available by contacting Lorie Hood at 603-643-6626 or through the Enfield Shaker Museum at [email protected] or by phone: 603-632-4346.
 Don’t miss this lively and entertaining event!

 Saturday, August 30

 Put on your boots and grab your knapsack!
 Jason Berard and Doug Brown are revisiting the great woods of Grantham where they led a tour back in January.
 The hike will follow historic roads and trails connecting UVLT-owned Leavitt Hill Wetland in Grantham and our 400-acre Snow Mountain tract in Enfield.
 The trip will total approximately five (5) miles and will take about 5 hours.

 Jason and Doug are deeply impressed by the natural history and human history of this large unfragmented landscape, and want to share it with you!
 The historic Leavitt Hill Road passes Leavitt Pond, through the area where some of the original residents of Grantham settled in the 1790′s.
 The area is now home to healthy populations of black bear and moose.
 Over a thousand acres have been conserved in this corridor.

 Learn and Discuss: Forest Health and Deer Management

 Monday, September 8

 Howe Library, Hanover